JordanGibson/Elevens/README.md

 We decided to use GitHub for our project as this was easy to assign ticket to so that we would know what everyone is doing and working on.

-We had a 4 column list that we would use:
+We had an agile board would use for project management:

 The way this works is that a ticket is first opened and assigned for someone to work on then once it has been assigned it is then moved to development section then once it is developed it is then moved to the review stage where the other 2 members of the group review and then either push it up to the master branch or comment on some changes to be made then once it has been finalised it is then moved to the done section where all the completed tickets go.
 This is how we planned out the development of the project.